Jul 11, 2025

 Research and Evaluation Procedures in Educational Settings will provide opportunities for students to conduct focused inquiry and to generate knowledge around those factors germane to the field of counseling.
 During this course, students will begin an action research thesis project focusing on school-counseling program reform, with emphasis on systems change processes, needs assessment, goal setting, and data gathering processes.

-Prerequisite COUN 26520 with a minimum grade of D- and COUN 26509 with a minimum grade of D- and COUN 26526 with a minimum grade of D- and COUN 26501 with a minimum grade of D- and COUN 26527 with a minimum grade of D- and COUN 26582 with a minimum grade of D-
+Prerequisite Courses: COUN 26520 with a minimum grade of D- and COUN 26509 with a minimum grade of D- and COUN 26526 with a minimum grade of D- and COUN 26501 with a minimum grade of D- and COUN 26527 with a minimum grade of D- and COUN 26582 with a minimum grade of D-

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

 • COUN 26605 - Special Topics in Counseling in Educational Settings